Soracom API Usage Guide

 • Email/verifyAddEmailToken

-The maximum number of requests per minute is determined at a level that is considered acceptable for normal use.
-If you wish to call the API for a use case that cannot be addressed without relaxing the upper limit, please contact Soracom Support and provide the following information:
+The rate limit is set at a level that is considered acceptable for normal use.
+If you need a higher rate limit, please contact Soracom support and provide the following information:

 • The API call you would like to increase the limit of.